promise-J/micro-reddit/README.md

 * Navigate to a directory of your choosing using the cd command
 * Run this command in your OS terminal: git clone git@github.com:promise-J/micro-reddit.git to get a copy of the project.
 * Navigate to the project's directory using the cd command.
+* Run  bundle install to install all the required gems needed for the project.
+* Since DB has already been created, you need to migrate to the DB telling the rails app to establish a connection to run
-* Execute rails console to load the development environment.
+* Execute rails console to load the development environment by running rails console or rails c for short.
 * Run User.all to see all the users in the database.
+* (optional: play around with the console by adding post and also comments for each post under various users)
+* End the rails console environment by running exit(1).

 ### Usage